The Doris Day Christmas Album

 The Doris Day Christmas Album is a 1964 album of Christmas songs performed by Doris Day.
 She performed with an orchestra conducted by Pete King.
 The album was released by Columbia Records on September 14, 1964, as a monophonic LP album (catalog number CL-2226) and a stereophonic LP album (catalog CS-9026).
+Critics from Billboard at the time noted that the songs "leave the listener with a slight tingle at the back of the neck."